President and General Manager, Owner

 In 1993, he became Senior Counsel to the Atlanta Braves, Atlanta Hawks and Atlanta Thrashers, and with representied the Omni Arena in Atlanta.
 Shapiro negotiated the transition of Atlanta's Olympic Stadium into Turner Field — which then became the Braves home.
 In 1995 he was promoted to V.P. of Business Affairs and Administration for Turner Sports where he managed the department’s administrative divisions, and negotiated the purchase and sale of telecast rights to such anchor properties as the NBA, NFL, PGA Tour, PGA of America, NASCAR and MLB.
 He oversaw the administration of the Goodwill Games in St. Petersburg, Russia in 1994m and in New York City in 1998.

-Michael Shapiro left Turner Sports in 1998 to serve as the Tiger Woods Brand Manager at Nike.
+That year, Shapiro left Turner Sports to serve as the Tiger Woods Brand Manager at Nike.
 There he managed the Tiger-Nike relationship and extended the joint brand into video games with EA Sports, made-for-TV events and Asian-market sales.

 Mike returned to the Bay Area as V.P. of Programming for Quokka Sports, a digital sports entertainment company owned, in part, by NBC Sports.
 There he became intimately involved with the burgeoning television/new media convergence movement and addressed the United Nations on the cutting edge changes in media and communications.